Germany and weapons of mass destruction: Post-Cold War

+Protest banner outside Büchel Air Base, 2018, where United States nuclear weapons are stored, reading "Nuclear-weapon-free.
+Now."

 In 2007, former German defence secretary Rupert Scholz stated that Germany should strive to become a nuclear power.
 In September 2007 the French president Nicolas Sarkozy offered Germany the opportunity to participate in control over the French nuclear arsenal.

 Chancellor Merkel and foreign minister Steinmeier declined the offer however, stating that Germany "had no interest in possessing nuclear weapons".
 Due to concerns over Vladimir Putin's actions, Merkel reversed her position, stating to the German press, "As long as there are nuclear weapons in the world, we need to have these capabilities, as NATO says."

 NATO member states, including Germany, decided not to sign the UN treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons, supported by more than 120 nations.

 German economist and politician Tobias Lindner called Germany's nuclear sharing agreement "an expensive, dangerous and antiquated symbolic contribution to have a say within NATO."

 In October 2021, German Defense Minister Annegret Kramp-Karrenbauer had talked about the possibility of deploying nuclear weapons against Russia.
 She noted that nuclear weapons are a "means of deterrence."

-In regards to the relationship with the United States, German Chancellor Olaf Scholz agrees with a longstanding agreement that allows American tactical nuclear weapons to be stored on American bases in Germany.
-In November 2021 Rolf Mützenich claimed that he wants to move NATO B61 nuclear bombs out of Germany.
+In regards to the relationship with the United States, the 2021 government under then-chancellor Olaf Scholz agreed with a longstanding agreement that allows American tactical nuclear weapons to be stored on American bases in Germany.
+This came after claims made by Rolf Mützenich in November 2021 that he wants to move NATO B61 nuclear bombs out of Germany.

 In 2022, some factions in Alternative for Germany (AfD) supported calls for Germany to acquire nuclear weapons.

+In 2024, German chancellor Friedrich Merz stated his intention to begin talks with France and the UK to supplement the US-owned nuclear weapons with French and British ones.